The WatchGuard Endpoint Security portfolio includes these products and modules:

 - WatchGuard Endpoint Protection Detection and Response (EPDR)

-WatchGuard Endpoint Security products are licensed for each endpoint device.
+WatchGuard Endpoint Security products and modules are licensed for each endpoint device.
 There are four types of licenses:

 A term license has a set number of licenses and a set duration, or term.
 For example, you might purchase a license for 100 WatchGuard EPDR term licenses that expire after three years.

 A subscription license enables you and your managed accounts to add endpoint licenses with no allocation limits.
 You can set a limit on the accounts you manage.
 With a subscription license, WatchGuard bills you monthly based on the number of endpoint users you have.

 Trial licenses of WatchGuard EPDR, WatchGuard EDR, WatchGuard EPP, and all modules are available to Service Provider and Subscriber accounts in WatchGuard Cloud.
 Trial licenses expire after 30 days but you can renew them one time for another 30 days.
 For information on trial licenses, see Endpoint Security Trials – Service Providers.

 A Not for Resale license includes a set number of endpoint licenses and typically has a three-year term.
 NFR licenses are available to Service Providers only.

 You can activate licenses on the Activate Licenses page on the WatchGuard portal.
 For more information, see Activate an Endpoint Security License.